Big Data explained including characteristics

 Having a clear overview of a customer’s demands, increases the chances of creating a loyal customer.
 With the large quantities of data, a profile for each individual customer can be created more easily than ever.
 Consumers leave data behind on social media, websites, logbooks, and other sources, which businesses can then use to improve experiences and maximise value.
 Concrete examples of this are personalised offers or active customer contact.

-Big Data also stimulates the development of new applications.
+BD also stimulates the development of new applications.
 Businesses collect billions of pieces of real-time data and immediately use them to optimise customer experience.
-Major American cities, for example, use Big Data in combination with MongoDB—an open source database—in order to decrease criminal behaviour and improve municipal services.
+Major American cities, for example, use BD in combination with MongoDB—an open source database—in order to decrease criminal behaviour and improve municipal services.

 Now it’s your turn